 Today’s vehicles are manufactured to a much higher standard.
 So, they don’t break down as often and don’t require as many repairs.
 By some estimates, there has been a 75 percent drop in demand for repairs from just 20 years ago.

 In the past, to get customers to come to your shop, you didn’t have to do much marketing.
-You could simply wait for an owner to bring in the car for a repair.
+You could simply wait for an owner to bring in the car for repair.
 Basically, the customers would come to you.
 You didn’t need to lift a finger.
-If you were good, a yellow pages ad, word of mouth and need combined to bring in lots of business.
+If you were good, a yellow pages ad, word of mouth, and need to be combined to bring in lots of business.

-The internet has lowered dealership profits on vehicle sales.
-To survive, dealerships zeroed in on servicing our best customers and became a mighty competitor.
-Their strategy includes free maintenance for the first three or so years of vehicle ownership, increasing competition for maintenance type work among local shops.
+The Internet has lowered dealership profits on vehicle sales.
+To survive, dealerships zeroed in on servicing our best customers and became mighty competitors.
+Their strategy includes free maintenance for the first three or so years of vehicle ownership, increasing competition for maintenance-type work among local shops.